andrtell/ponytut/classes.md

 actor Main
 	new create(env: Env) =>
 		let btn = Button
 		btn.label = "Press me" // oh no!
-This will not compile.
+Will not compile.
 ```
 Constructors are introduced using the keyword `new`.